openmhealth/shimmer/shim-server/src/main/java/org/openmhealth/shim/googlefit/Google-Fit.md

 - maxEndTimeNs: the end datetime of the request that generated the response
 - dataSourceId: the id of the data source that responded to the request

+### request parameters
+The request parameters that are required and optional are the same across all data points and are:

+- Required parameters: time-frame-start-in-nanos, time-frame-end-in-nanos are required to specify the range of dates/times for which the data should be retrieved.
+Userid is required, but is set to “me” in all cases to refer to the user whose authentication token is being used.

+- Optional parameters: “limit”, which is the maximum number of datapoints to be returned in the response and if the there are more data points in the dataset, nextPageToken will be set in the dataset response for pagination.

+“pageToken” which is the continuation token, which is used to page through large datasets.
+To get the next page of a dataset, set this parameter to the value of nextPageToken from the previous response.

 ## get body weight
 - Endpoint: /users/me/dataSources/derived:com.google.weight:com.google.android.gms:merge_weight/datasets/<time-frame-start-in-nanos>-<time-frame-end-in-nanos> this endpoint in theory provides all of the datapoints that have been measured by a device related to body weight.
 Google is not clear and does not provide documentation on their merge process.